AnthonyQ04/proxmox-network-lab/README.md

 ## Challenges & Troubleshooting

-Each milestone involved real debugging.
+Each milestone involved debugging.
 A few worth highlighting:

 ### Missing return route (static routing)
 Cross-network pings failed even with `ip_forward` enabled.
-The packets reached the destination, but replies had nowhere to go — the destination VM had no route back to the source's network. **Fix:** add a route on the endpoint pointing back through the router.
-This reinforced that routing must work in *both* directions — a one-way path silently drops replies.
+The packets reached the destination, but replies had nowhere to go, the destination VM had no route back to the source's network. **Fix:** add a route on the endpoint pointing back through the router.
+This reinforced that routing must work in *both* directions, a one-way path silently drops replies.

 ### Same-subnet VLAN gateways (inter-VLAN routing)
 My first attempt put both VLAN gateways in the same subnet.
 Routing failed